apache/singa-doc/docs-site/docs/graph.md

 the program into intermediate code, then optimize the intermediate code and finally come up with many ways to efficiently execute the code.
 In neural networks, the intermediate code is the calculation graph.
-We can optimize through techniques like common subexpression elimination.
+We can optimize through techniques like common sub-expression elimination.
 When the computer executes the compiled binary file, it can be efficiently executed by using multi-thread technology, and the same as the execution of the calculation graph.
 Therefore, some ideas of compilation principles can also be used in the